 It is expected that candidates will demonstrate appropriate professional characteristics with respect to their actions, attitudes and performance.
 Teacher candidates are required to adhere to the characteristics of professionalism as published in the Secondary Postbaccalaureate Licensure Handbook, and to abide by the State of Alaska Code of Ethics of the Education Profession.
 Unacceptable academic performance, an unprofessional attitude, unsatisfactory field reports, violation of professional ethics or other factors that may result in removal from the field experience and denial of the institutional recommendation for teacher certification.

 Internship placements are made in partnership with participating school districts, which may request additional information and/or preparation from candidates according to the district’s established policies and practices.
 Because cooperating districts also determine the number of placements available for candidates, placement may become competitive if the number of applicants exceeds the number of spaces.
 Districts also reserve the right to refuse or terminate placements when candidates do not meet a minimum standard of performance.
 Thus, while the University will make every effort to identify appropriate field experiences, admission to the secondary postbaccalaureate licensure program does not guarantee an internship placement.

-Submit the following information to the UAF Office of Admissions and the Registrar:
+Submit the following electronically to the UAF Office of Admissions: